 Contract (including credit card cases where they have a signed contract): 6 years

-Credit Card (without a copy of the contract): 3 years
+Credit Card (without a copy of the contract or written billing statements): 3 years

 Auto Loan: 4 years

 If they do have a copy of the contract, look at the contract for governing jurisdiction.
 Some contracts may say “this contract is governed by the law of Georgia.”
 If so, the GA statute of limitations could give you a defense.

 Statutes of limitations run from the date of the alleged breach, which typically means the last time you made a payment.
 If you last made a payment on a car note in March 2010, and they sue you on or after April 2014, then they lose.
 Period.
 Even if you owe $500,000, they still lose.
 Furthermore, a lawsuit filed by a debt collector after the statute has run is a violation of the Fair Debt Collection Practices Act (FDCPA), and you are the one who can go after them for money.